Christianity in Azerbaijan: Eastern Orthodoxy

 Adherents of Eastern Orthodox Christianity in Azerbaijan are mainly ethnic Russians and Georgians.
 Russian Orthodox communities belong to the Russian Orthodox Church in Azerbaijan.
 Entire territory of Azerbaijan is under ecclesiastical jurisdiction of the Russian Orthodox Eparchy of Baku and Azerbaijan, centered in the Holy Myrrhbearers Cathedral in Baku.

 Oriental Orthodoxy

 Adherents of Oriental Orthodox Christianity in Azerbaijan were mainly ethnic Armenians.
 The Armenian Apostolic Church had no community besides the Nagorno-Karabakh Republic until the ethnic cleansing of Armenians in Nagorno-Karabakh.
 Before the outbreak of the war, Armenians formed the largest Christian population in the country.
 Today, Armenian churches in Azerbaijan remain closed, because of the massacres of Armenians in the 1990s and generally being banned from entering Azerbaijan.
 During the First Nagorno-Karabakh War, despite the constitutional guarantees against religious discrimination, numerous acts of vandalism against the Armenian Apostolic Church were reported throughout Azerbaijan.
 At the height of the Baku pogrom in 1990, the Armenian Church of St. Gregory Illuminator was set on fire, but was restored in 2004 and is currently used as library.

+As of February 2026, there is no bishop in the Armenian Diocese of Azerbaijan.